djvill/APLS/doc/Transcription-Convention.md

 		  1. Click _Tier_ > _Change Tier Attributes_
 		  1. Select a tier, add the Participant attribute, and click _Change_
 		  1. Repeat for all tiers, then click _Close_
-	 1. Since we no longer need the `Author` tier, delete it
+	 1. Since we no longer need the `Transcriber` tier, delete it
 		  1. Click _Tier_ > _Delete Tier_
-		  1. Select the `Author` tier, and click _Delete_
+		  1. Select the `Transcriber` tier, and click _Delete_
 1. Save the `.eaf` file